-1 When they had almost reached Jerusalem, as far as Bethphage and Bethany, near the Mount of Olives, Jesus sent on two of his disciples.
-2 'Go to the village facing you,' he said, 'and, as soon as you get there, you will find a foal tethered, which no one has ever ridden; untie it, and bring it.
-3 And, if anyone says to you "Why are you doing that?", say "The Master wants it, and will be sure to send it back here at once."
-'4 The two disciples went, and, finding a foal tethered outside a door in the street, they untied it.
-5 Some of the bystanders said to them, 'What are you doing, untying the foal?'
+- 1 When they had almost reached Jerusalem, as far as Bethphage and Bethany, near the Mount of Olives, Jesus sent on two of his disciples.
+2 "Go to the village facing you," he said, "and, as soon as you get there, you will find a foal tethered, which no one has ever ridden; untie it, and bring it.
+3 And, if anyone says to you 'Why are you doing that?', say 'The Master wants it, and will be sure to send it back here at once.' " 4 The two disciples went, and, finding a foal tethered outside a door in the street, they untied it.
+5 Some of the bystanders said to them, "What are you doing, untying the foal?"
 6 And the two disciples answered as Jesus had told them; and they allowed them to go.
-7 Then they brought the foal to Jesus, and, when they had laid their cloaks on it, he seated himself on it.
-8 Many of the people spread their cloaks on the road, while some strewed boughs which they had cut from the fields; 9 and those who led the way, as well as those who followed, kept shouting, 'God save him!
+5 Then they brought the foal to Jesus, and, when they had laid their cloaks on it, he seated himself on it.
+5 Many of the people spread their cloaks on the road, while some strewed boughs which they had cut from the fields; 5 and those who led the way, as well as those who followed, kept shouting, "God save him!
 Blessed is He who comes in the name of the Lord!
-10 Blessed is the coming kingdom of our father David!
-God save him from on high!'

-11 Jesus entered Jerusalem, and went into the Temple Courts; and, after looking round at everything, as it was already late, he went out to Bethany with the Twelve.

-12 The next day, after they had left Bethany, Jesus became hungry; 13 and, noticing a fig tree at a distance in leaf, he went to it to see if by any chance he could find something on it; but, on coming up to it, he found nothing but leaves, for it was not the season for figs. 14 So, addressing the tree, he exclaimed, 'May no one ever again eat of your fruit!'
-And his disciples heard what he said.
+1 Blessed is the coming kingdom of our father David!
+God save him from on high!" - 11 Jesus entered Jerusalem, and went into the Temple Courts; and, after looking around at everything, as it was already late, he went out to Bethany with the Twelve. - 12 The next day, after they had left Bethany, Jesus became hungry; 13 and, noticing a fig tree at a distance in leaf, he went to it to see if by any chance he could find something on it; but, on coming up to it, he found nothing but leaves, for it was not the season for